emipa606/OniOfTheRimMoreWeapons/README.md

 Yumi Yokai Tipped
 Yokai Tipped War Dagger

-Note Yokai Toxin Dose Not Effect Mechanoid&apos;s!
+Note Yokai Toxin Dose Not Effect Mechanoid's!

 Base damage values and cool downs do not change for every point of damage dealt target receives 0.015 Severity of Yokai Narcotic Toxin this is the same effect found on the Oni Blow Dart from the base mod.
 As severity increases targets will suffer reduced consciousness increased tiredness and vomiting.
 At high severity beginning at 0.75 moving and consciousness are halved at severity 1 all organic and none toxic immune pawns will be rendered unconscious regardless of injury.